About Special Programs

 SERVICE LEARNING PROGRAM

-EVC’s Service-Learning Program offers students a great opportunity to earn college credit, learn by doing, obtain real life experience, explore career options, develop new skills, build resumes, enhance transfer and scholarships applications, while learning to work with diverse groups to affect social change and justice.
-With our sixty plus community organizations, and schools to choose from, students are able to find a service project that meets their course objectives as well as their career goals.
+EVC’s Service-Learning Program offers students a great opportunity to earn college credit, learn by doing, explore career options, develop new skills, build resumes, enhance transfer and scholarships applications while contributing valuable service to the community!

 Our Service-Learning faculty members offer Service-Learning options to their students in lieu of exams, research papers and other assignments.
 Students who elect to do Service-Learning are asked to reflect, discuss and write about their service experience and how it relates to what they have studied in class.